Yuki-Tanaka-33937424/pytorch-image-models/docs/feature_extraction.md

 # Feature Extraction

-All of the models in `timm` have consistent mechanisms for obtaining various types of features from the model for tasks besides classification.
+All of the models in `timm_new` have consistent mechanisms for obtaining various types of features from the model for tasks besides classification.

 ## Penultimate Layer Features (Pre-Classifier Features)